lamafab/polkadot-tests/toolkit/README.md

 # Toolkit

-This toolkit is a work-in-progress utility in order to create a script polkadot transactions and test cases.
+This toolkit is a work-in-progress utility in order to create Polkadot transactions or to create script-able workflows and test cases.

 ## Building